-Morning sickness is one of the main pregnancy side effects that we've all heard about (and we all fear!)
+Morning sickness and nausea is one of the main pregnancy side effects that we've all heard about (and we all fear!).

-However, not everyone experiences morning sickness in the same way or even at all (lucky devils!) and although it is unpleasant, it can be a sign that your pregnancy is ticking along nicely.
-When should we expect this pesky symptom and what exactly does it mean?
+However, not all mums experience nausea and morning sickness in the same way or even at all (lucky devils!) and although it is unpleasant, it can be a sign that your pregnancy is ticking along nicely.

 When does morning sickness start?